KreutzerCode/astro-adventure/README.md

 ## ✅ Todo

-* more fun texts
+* add more fun texts
-* moon for the earth
+* create moon for the earth
-* rings for saturn
+* add ring for saturn
 * replace gsap with tween or the other way around
 * fix gsap animation when mouse moves in from the right (planet spins fast)